 As for second courses, Francesconi gives us ten recipes for that old-time favorite, baccalà, along with seafood dishes of every description.
 The short but informative following chapter on eggs includes six frittata recipes.
 She doesn’t neglect meat, of course, but the 70-page chapter dedicated to vegetable recipes might well be her tour de force.
 That shouldn’t come as a surprise: Vegetables, perhaps even more than pasta, typifies the local cuisine, so much so that Neapolitans were once called mangiafoglie, or “leaf eaters” by other Italians.
 Desserts round out the collection, among which her personal take on the iconic babà al rum, struffoli (Friend Honey Balls), la pastiera (Neapolitan Easter Cheesecake), and Cavalcanti’s old time biancomangiare (Blancmange), together with a whole nine-page section on that most Neapolitan of pastries, the sfogliatella.
-And she includes a few desserts that might surprise you, like melanzane al cioccolato, or Eggplant with Chocolate, something even I haven’t had the nerve to try (yet).
+And she includes a few desserts that might surprise you, like melanzane al cioccolato, or Eggplant with Chocolate.
 Gelato and other frozen sweets get their own chapter, topped off with a short chapter on homemade liqueurs.

 Her recipes are generously larded with historical notes and personal stories.
 She lavishes special attention on the icons of Neapolitan cooking like ragù, which has come down to Italian-Americans as “Sunday Sauce“, and minestra maritata, the original “Wedding Soup”, along with classic dishes less known outside Campania like la genovese, beef stewed in onions, and the soffritto napoletano, a thick stew of pork innards (lungs, heart, spleen and so on) simmered in a thick tomato sauce.
 While she mostly conveys traditional recipes, including a good number of Cavalcanti’s, in some cases she shares a personal recipe, like her vermicelli ai molluschi (Pasta with Mollusks) or her own idiosyncratic take on a classic dish, like her insalata di rinforzo (Christmas Cauliflower Salad), which includes hearts of curly endive, or her fish-based variant of sartù.
 She shows a distinctly modern take on vegetables, telling the reader not to overcook them.
 And she’s not averse to technology, either; her chapter on ‘tips and tricks’ recommends frozen foods to save time.